fergustaylor/fergustaylor.github.io/_site/content/post/2018-10-14-rstudio-preview.md

 iframe: no
 ---

+*Edit 21/06/2019: Radix has since been renamed [Distill](https://rstudio.github.io/distill/) and I've rewritten [academic](https://fergustaylor.github.io/academic/) to use the new package.*

 I've recently read a number of different articles using features from the most recent version of [Rstudio Preview.](https://www.rstudio.com/products/rstudio/download/preview/)

 The benefit of following lots of different Rstats-related people on Twitter means that I a see lot of interesting articles, and there a lot of new features that I'm interested in; Python, d3.js, and SQL integration..
 But first, one of the articles was about the package [Radix.](https://rstudio.github.io/radix/)